Blockchain: A Graph Primer: Building Blocks of Blockchain

-Nakamoto proposed a unique solution to the Double Spending problem.
-Bitcoin uses a distributed public ledger that contains time-stamped and ID'ed blocks, which in turn contain a number of transactions.
-Each block carries a piece of information (i.e., block hash) about the previous block, so that users can follow how the blockchain grows in time.
-Blocks have some constraints: as transferring big blocks among peers would clog the network, Bitcoin limits the block size to 1 MB.
-As a future improvement, the \textbf{Segregated Witness} concept has been proposed to exclude transaction signatures from blocks so that more transactions can be fit into a block.
-When a new user joins the network, the whole chain is downloaded from peers and starting from the first block, all blocks and transactions are verified by the user.
-Because of this, it takes considerable time to be up-to-date with the blockchain.
+Nakamoto proposed a unique solution to the double-spending problem.
+Bitcoin uses a distributed public ledger to store time-stamped and linked blocks, which contain transactions.
+Each block carries a piece of information (i.e., block hash) about the previous block so that users can follow how the blockchain grows in time.
+Blocks have some constraints: as transferring big blocks among peers would clog the network, Bitcoin limits the block size to 1 MB. \footnote{In 2017 the {Segregated Witness} concept was activated to exclude transaction signatures from blocks so that miners could fit more transactions into a block.} When a new user joins the Bitcoin network, they must download the entire blockchain from other users (peers) on the network.
+This can take a significant amount of time, depending on the size of the blockchain.
+Once the download is complete, the user verifies all blocks and transactions, starting from the first block, in order to ensure that the blockchain is accurate and up-to-date.
+This process is necessary for the user to participate in the network and make transactions.

-Block creation is limited to one per ten minutes (this is more a wish than a rule) through a mechanism known as \textbf{Proof-of-Work}.
-Each block is very difficult to create but easy to confirm once created.
-Proof-of-Work requires finding a 32 bit number known as the \textit{nonce} through trial and error.
+Block creation is limited to one per ten minutes (this is more a wish than a rule) through {Proof-of-Work}.
+Each block is computationally costly to create but easy to validate once created.
+Bitcoin Proof-of-Work requires finding a 32-bit number known as the \textit{nonce} through trial and error.
 In a sense, it is similar to buying a ticket to win a lottery.
-Using more computing power increases the probability of finding the number, but does not guarantee it.
-Currently difficulty is such that it takes around $10^{20}$ attempts to find a valid nonce value.
-Users who work on finding confirmed blocks are called \textbf{miners}.
+Using more computing power increases the probability of finding the number but does not guarantee it.
+Users who work on finding confirmed blocks are called block {miners}.

-Proof-of-Work entails these steps: Each miner receives a list of transactions from its peers that are waiting to be confirmed.
-The list may be different for each miner.
-The miner picks a number of them to include in a block.
-While doing this, it may prefer transactions that pay a higher fee.
-First, a number of block specific data pieces, such as time of the block, hash of the previous block and a special hash value of contained transactions are concatenated.
-Then in each trial a different nonce is appended to the end of the string.
-The SHA-256 hash value of this string is compared against the \textbf{difficulty}.
-If the hash value is smaller than the difficulty, the user is said to have mined a block.